NoorUlBaseer/Finance-Management-System/README.md

 2. **Open Cloned Repository:**
    - Click on `File` > `Open Folder...`.
-   - Browse to the directory where you cloned the repository and select it to open in VS Code.
+   - Browse to the cloned repository and select it to open in VS Code.

 3. **Open Terminal in VS Code:**
    - Once the repository is open, open a terminal within VS Code by navigating to `Terminal` > `New Terminal`.